Healthcare Data Analytics

 Non-residents = $331 x 44 units = $14,564

 (Transfer credit will reduce the cost.)

-Once you have registered and paid for your course, please review our Orientation for Enrolled Students.
-During the first week of class, you will complete online orientation exercises designed to familiarize you with the course and the online classroom.
+Once you have registered and paid for your courses, please review our Orientation for Enrolled Students.
+During the first week of class you will complete online orientation exercises designed to familiarize you with the course and the online classroom.
 If you have any problems or difficulties with one or more of these steps, contact us immediately.

 Students must complete all department requirements with a grade of 'C' or better.
 Pass grading is not permitted in a student’s major area of study.

 Candidates must complete at least 20% of the HIT/CIM program requirements through SBCC.

 Students who are newcomers to online learning, or who have a low comfort level with computers, may want to limit their first semester to 3 units.
 Students who work full-time and have family and personal commitments are advised to limit enrollment to 6 units per semester.
 Students who work 20 hours per week, and have family and personal commitments, are advised to limit enrollment to 9 units per semester.
 It is recommended that students limit their enrollment in SBCC's short 6 week summer session to one HIT/CIM class.